breatheco-de/tutorial-project-excuse-generator-javascript/README.md

 ## 📝 Instructions:

-Please create a small website that generates an excuse each time a button is pressed, it has to look like this: [Checkout the demo animation](https://github.com/breatheco-de/tutorial-project-excuse-generator-javascript/blob/master/preview.gif?raw=true).
+Please create a small website that generates an excuse each time you refresh the page, it has to look like this: [Checkout the demo animation](https://github.com/breatheco-de/tutorial-project-excuse-generator-javascript/blob/master/preview.gif?raw=true).

 ## Discuss with your classmates the strategy first